On the moments of the moments of the characteristic polynomials of Haar distributed symplectic and orthogonal matrices: Results for the special orthogonal group

 Henceforth we assume that we are in the general case (i.e. we exclude the case $k=\beta=1$).
 Then, we note that by requiring the top row of the pattern $P$ to be either $\langle N^{2k\beta}\rangle$ or $\langle N^{2k\beta}\rangle^-$, the top right triangle of $GT_{SO}(N;k,\beta)$ is also determined, as shown in Figure~\ref{fig:orthofixed}.
-We now introduce notation which captures the sign of the odd starters for a given pattern $P\in GT_{SO}(N;k;\beta)$.
-Note that the ability of the odd starters to be positive or negative is one of the key differences between the orthogonal and the symplectic case.
+We now introduce notation which captures the sign of the odd-starters for a given pattern $P\in GT_{SO}(N;k;\beta)$.
+Note that the ability of the odd-starters to be positive or negative is one of the key differences between the orthogonal and the symplectic case.

 We consider the following decomposition of $GT_{SO}(N;k;\beta)$ into the disjoint union:

 where $GT^{\underline{\varepsilon}}_{SO}(N;k;\beta)$ is the subset of $GT_{SO}(N;k;\beta)$ where the sign of $\lambda_{i}^{(2i-1)}$ for $1\leq i \leq 2k\beta$ is required to be equal to $\varepsilon_i$.
 We decompose in this way due to the requirement of convexity in Theorem~\ref{LatticePointCountTheorem}.
 One then sees that, for instance,